LyquidQrystal/fightorflight/README.md

 This version is no longer server-side only.
 I added new items and entities to support some features.
-I heard that someone is developing a server-side version in the Cobblemon discord.
-Please wait for that if you can't accept adding this to your server.
-I'm just too busy to solve this problem.
-Sorry.
-Though I haven't made contact with them, I don't mind they use my code if necessary.

 ### [Architectury](https://modrinth.com/mod/architectury-api) required!!!
 ## New Features & Changes Since 0.5.3
 ### Features included in v0.8.2: